-It is designed to highlight examples from areas where effective practice has been identified and to emphasise what works in fighting female genital mutilation (FGM).
+It is designed to highlight examples from areas where effective practice has been identified and to emphasise what works in protecting survivors and those at risk of female genital mutilation (FGM).

-This resource pack has been updated in November 2015 to reflect recent legislative changes, including the:
+- in November 2015 to reflect legislative changes

-Thereby equipping commissioners with both the data they need to understand the scale of the problem in their area and an insight into some of the tools they can use to effectively fight it.
+It equips commissioners both with the data they need to understand the scale of the problem in their area and with an insight into some of the tools they can use to combat it effectively.

 - case studies where FGM has been experienced by girls and women in the UK

-- information on what local authorities can do to raise awareness of FGM in their local area
+- information on what local authorities and others can do to raise awareness of FGM in their local area

-- links to support organisations, clinics and helplines that can help people who think they might be at risk
+- links to support organisations, clinics and helplines which can help people who think they might be at risk

-External links were selected, reviewed and identified as effective practice on combating FGM when this item was published.
+External links were selected, reviewed and identified as effective practice on combating FGM when this resource was published.
 However, the Home Office is not responsible for the content of external websites.
 We do not maintain or update them; we cannot change them; and they may be changed without our knowledge.
-Other information and effective practice on FGM is freely available and the contents on this website are therefore not exhaustive.
+Other information and effective practice on FGM is freely available and the content on this website is therefore not exhaustive.

 If you have documents or material you would like to be included in this resource, please email FGMEnquiries@homeoffice.gov.uk.

-Some of the content in the links included in this resource pack contain images or accounts which viewers may find distressing.
+Some of the content in the links included in this resource pack contain images or accounts which readers may find distressing.

 FGM is illegal in the UK.
-It is a practice that takes place worldwide in at least 28 African countries and in parts of the Middle and Far East.
+It is a practice which takes place worldwide in at least 30 countries in Africa, Asia and the Middle East.
 It also takes place within parts of Western Europe and other developed countries, primarily among immigrant and refugee communities.
-UK communities that are at risk of FGM include Somali, Kenyan, Ethiopian, Sierra Leonean, Sudanese, Egyptian, Nigerian, Eritrean, Yemeni, Kurdish and Indonesian women and girls.

-FGM has been classified by the World Health Organisation into 4 types; these are described on the World Health Organisation website.
+FGM has been classified by the World Health Organization into 4 types; these are described in more detail on the World Health Organization website.

-FGM is a complex issue - despite the harm it causes, many women and men from practising communities consider it to be normal to protect their cultural identity.
+FGM is a complex issue - despite the harm it causes, some women and men from affected communities consider it to be normal to protect their daughters and their cultural identity.

-FGM is believed to be a way of ensuring virginity and chastity.
-It is used to safeguard girls from sex outside marriage and from having sexual feelings.
-Although FGM is practised by secular communities, it is most often claimed to be carried out in accordance with religious beliefs.
-FGM is not supported by any religious doctrine.
+Some people believe that FGM is a way to ensure virginity and chastity.
+It is sometimes done to preserve girls from sex outside of marriage and from having sexual feelings.
+FGM is often claimed to be carried out in accordance with religious beliefs, but it is not supported by any religious doctrine.

 FGM is illegal in the UK.
-In England, Wales and Northern Ireland, civil and criminal legislation on FGM is contained in the Female Genital Mutilation Act 2003 (the act).
+In England, Wales and Northern Ireland, civil and criminal legislation on FGM is contained in the Female Genital Mutilation Act 2003 (“the 2003 Act”).
 In Scotland, FGM legislation is contained in the Prohibition of Female Genital Mutilation (Scotland) Act 2005.
 The Female Genital Mutilation Act 2003 was amended by sections 70-75 of the Serious Crime Act 2015.